webvariants/policat/doc/docker-develop.md

 This runs mysql, memcached, maildev and php-apache with docker.
 Press ``Ctrl-C`` to stop it.
 While the server is running you can execute commands inside with ``./docker-develop-exec [command]``.
 You can even start a shell with ``./docker-develop-exec bash``.

 The Webserver runs on port 80 so you can connect to with http://localhost/.
-A frontend to the test mailserver runs on http://localhost:82/.
+A frontend to the test mailserver runs on http://localhost:81/.
-If you are using docker with a jwilder/nginx-proxy or traefik load balancer you can start the docker environment with hostnames instead for port numbers:
+If you are using docker with a jwilder/nginx-proxy or traefik load balancer you can start the docker environment with hostnames instead of port numbers:

     ./docker-develop policat-example.com mail-example.com